g4b1y/Namless_King/README.md

 * revisualize(), "repaints" the puzzle (e.g. after a piece is swapped)
 * select(), selects a piece
 * shuffle(), shuffle the puzzle after the inspcetion phase
-* start(int, Runnable, Runnable), starts the puzzle and creates a time bar under the puzzle
+* start(int, Runnable, Runnable), starts the puzzle and creates a time bar below the puzzle
 * switchPieces(), switches two pieces next to each other (not over cross) after they got clicked

 ## PuzzlePiece